 Planning Ahead for College

-It’s really never too soon to start planning, and saving, for college.
-If students are already confident that they’d like to receive their Bachelor’s degree, preparing early is a great idea.
-The process of researching schools and then applying can be time-consuming, the earlier students begin their research, the less last-minute cramming they’ll have to do.
+It’s really never too soon to start planning, as well as saving, for college.
+The process of researching schools and then applying can be time-consuming, so the earlier students begin their research, the less last-minute cramming they’ll have to do.

 A vital piece of planning for college is figuring out how to finance college.
 Most schools come with a pretty large price tag, but there are a variety of ways that students can help fund their college tuition.

-To apply for federal financial aid, students will need to fill out the FAFSA®, which is the Free Application for Federal Student Aid.
-Federal financial aid can come in the form of grants, scholarship, loans, or work-study.
+To apply for federal financial aid, students will need to fill out the Free Application for Federal Student Aid (FAFSA).
+This will allow you to find out if you are eligible for different forms of financial aid, including grants, scholarship, federal student loans, and work-study.
 Grants and scholarships usually do not need to be repaid, whereas loans do need to be repaid.

-It’s recommended that students who are eligible take out Federal grants and loans before looking into private student loans.
+It’s recommended that students exhaust their federal aid options before looking into private student loans.
 Federal loans come with certain benefits that private loans do not.

 SoFi Private Student Loans